biosimulations/biosimulations/docs/README.md

 ### Developers 🖥️

 We welcome contributions to BioSimulations, runBioSimulations, and BioSimulations!
-Please see the [developers guide](https://docs.biosimulations.org/developers) for information about how to get started including how to install this package and how to run BioSimulations, runBioSimulations, and BioSimulators locally.
+Please see the [developer guide](https://docs.biosimulations.org/developers) for information about how to get started including how to install this package and how to run BioSimulations, runBioSimulations, and BioSimulators locally.

 ## License ⚖️